ItsmeAbel/ItsmeAbel/README.md

 ### Hi there, I'm Abel - aka WizKid 👋 !

-## I'm a student currently studying in Karlstad Universty!
+## I'm a student currently studying at Karlstad Universty!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects and upload more github projects